 With the brush-holder arm rotated so that the brushes just make good contact with their respective commutator rings, turn the eccentric stop so there is a clearance of Min 0.025 inch, Max 0.030 inch between the brush-holder stop post and the eccentric stop.
 Secure the eccentric stop in this position by means of its screw.
-Then rotate the brush-holder arm so that the brushholder stop post rests against the eccentric stop.
+Then rotate the brush-holder arm so that the brush-holder stop post rests against the eccentric stop.
 Tighten the brush-holder arm clamping screw.

-4.06 As the brushes wear, the signals become slightly biased.
+4.06 As the brushes wear the signals become slightly biased.

 To insure accuracy within about 1 per cent, it is desirable to change the brushes after about 24 hours of operating time.

-- 4.07 To guard against operating failures, it is important that the commutator brushes, commutator segments, and slots between the segments be cleaned frequently. - 4.06 In addition to the general lubricating requirements, the parts listed below should be lubricated as follows:
+4.07 To guard against operating failures, it is important that the commutator brushes, commutator segments, and slots between the segments be cleaned frequently.
+For general cleaning requirements see BSP Section P30.010.

+4.08 In addition to the general lubricating requirements to be found in BSP Section P30.011, the parts listed below should be lubricated as follows:

-Lower brush-arm shaft bearing - oil once every 3 months or after about 400 operating hours when used in intermittent service.
+Lower brush-arm shaft bearing-Oil once every 3 months or after about 400 operating hours when used in intermittent service

-Motor shaft gear - grease.
+Motor shaft gear-grease

-Motor pinion - grease.
+Motor pinion-grease